 Soon after you touchdown in Sri Lanka, an NKAR representative will welcome you at the airport.
 Here’s to an exciting and exclusive tour ahead, and your first destination is Veyangoda – This city is situated in the Gampaha district of the Western Province of Sri Lanka.
 After a 30 mins drive, you will arrive at your hotel to check-in and relax before visiting the Dunagaha Village, where you will experience weaving done at homes which is a self-employed domestic industry and very old fashion of handloom.
 If there is a mood to buy a nice scarf, there is good value for money.Overnight stay at a hotel in Veyangoda

 You will then arrive at Yapahuwa to visit the historical ruins of the kingdom.
 The citadel of Yapahuwa lies between Kurunagala and Anuradhapura and this rock fortress was built by King Buwanekabahu-I on a massive granite boulder that rose above the surrounding lowlands.
 Constructed in a similar style of the Sigiriya rock fortress, Yapahuwa was a palace and a military stronghold with commendable security against foreign invasion.
 After learning the historical past of the magnificent ruins, you will head for lunch at a local restaurant.

 Your day starts early today with an early morning jeep safari in the Wilpattu National Park.
 You will be provided with a well-packed breakfast to keep you energized throughout this adrenaline-packed expedition into the wilderness.
-Wilpattu Park is situated between the North-Western and North Central provinces of Sri Lanka and is one of the biggest parks in the country with a fantastic diversity of flora, mammals, reptiles, birds and wildlife.
+Wilpattu Park is situated between the North-Western and North Central provinces of Sri Lanka and is the largest park in the country with a fantastic diversity of flora, mammals, reptiles, birds and wildlife.
 It is also popular as one of the best national parks in the world noted for leopard breeding, with the best times for visit being from February to October when you can sight plenty of rare wildlife.
-The dry zone jungle is thickly grown and is home for many natural lakes and watering holes that dot the landscape of the park.
+The dry zone nature reserve is thickly grown and is home for many natural lakes and watering holes that dot the landscape of the park.

-Begin your day with an English breakfast and head to the Pidurangala rock – the rock has an ancient Buddhist temple on the top and is a fantastic viewpoint of the Sigiriya rock fortress.
+Begin your day with a full English breakfast and head to the Pidurangala rock – the rock has an ancient Buddhist temple on the top and is a fantastic viewpoint of the Sigiriya rock fortress.
 After absorbing the majestic view, you will visit the Moragahakanda dam bypassing Dambulla – a town situated in the Matale District of the Central Province of Sri Lanka.
-Due to its location at a major junction, it’s the centre of vegetable distribution in the country.
+Due to its location at a major junction, you could visit the centre of vegetable distribution in the country.